casey/datacode/README.md

 ┗━━━━┛┗━━┛
 ```

-Filled cells are represented as solid squares, and empty cells as empty
+Filled cells are represented as solid squares, and empty cells as small dots.
-squares.
-Character borders can be included or omitted.
+This prevents empty cells from rendering as blanks.

 Fonts for datacode characters are easy to produce, since all characters can be
 generated programmatically.
 Presumably, not all fonts would include datacode